Thursday, July 20, 2023

 As I shuffled the Egipcios Kier after my morning ritual, two cards fell out of the deck: 68 Speculation and a card we've seen before, 51 Advice.

-Kaplan’s commentary corrected my first impressions of some of the images.
-The hieroglyph at the top, I learned, portrays a snail while the one at the bottom represents a bee.
-I was
+Kaplan’s commentary corrected my first impressions of some images.
+The hieroglyph at the top represents a snail while the one at the bottom depicts a bee.
+I was too literal in my understanding of the image: the ox represents the man's entire herd.

 No comments: